-Given that it is illegal to mow your lawn on Sundays, there are a handful of grey-zone things that are actually legal to do in Switzerland!
-I was inspired by a forum post to come up with this top 10 list, but in no shape or form do I endorse or otherwise encourage any of these activities (wow, that was some sleek lawyer lingo I just came up with)!
+Given that it is illegal to mow your lawn on Sundays, there are a handful of things in the grey zone that are actually legal in Switzerland.
+Here is a random list of things that seem like they might be illegal but are actually legal in Switzerland.
+Disclaimer: In no shape or form do we endorse or otherwise encourage any of these activities.

 Dimitri loves discovering new trends and covers architecture, design, start-ups and tourism.

-Latest posts by Dimitri (see all)
+Latest posts by Dimitri Burkhard (see all)